db2003/dockerized-customer-order-metrics/README.md

    docker-compose up --build
    ```

-   This command will build the Docker images for both the `app` and `test` services and start them.
+   This command will build the Docker images for both the `analyze` and `tester` services and start them.

 2. **Access the web application:**

-   Open a browser and go to `http://localhost:4000/results` to see the analysis results.
+   Open a browser and go to `http://localhost:4000/results` to see the analysis results and to see the test status go to `http://localhost:4000/test_status`.

 ### Running Tests